cagkangrsy/anime_recommendation_system/README.md

 ## Data Protection

-The dataset is not published in the project due to Data Protection Laws.
+The dataset can be downloaded from https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database.